smultronbusken/discord-music-app/README.md

 # Music app for Discord

 Just a simple music app capable of playing music from YouTube.
-Made using my [discord.js](discord.js) and my own "add on" for discord.js, [base-app-for-discordjs](https://github.com/smultronbusken/base-app-for-discordjs).
+Made using [discord.js](discord.js) and my own "add on" for discord.js, [base-app-for-discordjs](https://github.com/smultronbusken/base-app-for-discordjs).

 ## Commands